• WiFi *

 How can comparison view help you compare homes faster?

 Comparison view is most useful after you have already narrowed the list.
-It lets you compare core details of a few properties without opening every listing in full, which is exactly what you want once ten houses all start sounding vaguely similar.
+It lets you compare core details of a few properties without opening every listing in full, which is exactly what you want to help narrow down to your final choice.

-Use Comparison view to scan bedrooms, baths, guest count, category, beach-access notes, pool or pet status, linens, and cancellation-policy cues.
+Use the Comparison view to easily scan the number of bedrooms and bathrooms, available amenities in each home, beach-access, pet friendly information, and more.
 Then save the strongest three to five homes and move to full listing pages only for those finalists.

 What should you verify on the listing before you book?

-Before you book, verify the details that a filter cannot fully explain.
-Bed layout, beach-access notes, stairs, parking count, linens, check-in day, pool-heat terms, and cancellation policy all deserve a close read.
+Before you book, verify the details that are important to you.
+Bedroom layout, beach-access notes, parking space count, pool-heat terms, and cancellation policy are some details that all deserve consideration.

-Our property pages and house rules show the kind of details worth checking, including parking spaces, pet status, pool dates and heat fees, check-in day, and what is included with the house.
-Photos matter too, because they often reveal outdoor space, deck usability, dune line, and whether the common areas feel open enough for your group.
+Each individual property page provides you with the house rules and specific details such as the number of parking spaces, pet rules, pool dates and heat fees, available check-in days, home layout, and which amenities are included with the house.
+Photos matter too, because they often reveal outdoor spaces, decks, dune lines, and views.

 So what are you waiting for?
 Start your search!